Interval Rearrangement Ensembles: Surfaces and flows associated with IREs

-After this is done, the rectangles' interiors stay pairwise disjoint, while every point of their left sides is glued to some point of their right sides, and every point of their bottom sides is glued to some point of their upper sides.
-Moreover, all sides of our rectangles can be split in a finite number of subsegments, each of whom is glued to its destination on appropriate other side as a whole, i.\ e. by a rigid translation through the plane.
-At a finite number of points, more than two sides can meet.
-The result of the identification we described is, topologically, a 2-d oriented manifold without edge, and geometrically it is a flat surface with $T(\sigma)+T(\sigma^*)$ branching points with angle $4\pi$ at each.
-(This is a generic case, but nothing prevents branching points from coinciding, and if some $k$ of them do coincide, then they merge into a single branching point with angle $2(k+1)\pi$ at it.)
-The genus $g$ of the surface obtained therefore satisfies
+As a result of such operation, the interiors of the rectangles stay disjoint, while every point of their left sides is identified with some point of their right sides and vice versa, and every point of their lower sides is identified with some point of their upper sides and vice versa.
+Even more than this, all the sides of all the rectangles can be split into a final number of fragments (subsegments), each of whom is glued to an appropriate opposite side as a whole, i.e., by a parallel translation in the coordinate plain.

+The topological surface that we obtain is a two-dimensional oriented manifold without boundary.
+Geometrically, it is a flat Riemann surface with $T(\sigma) + T(\sigma^*)$ singular points with complete angle $4\pi$ at each one.
+(This is for a generic case, however nothing prevents singular points from coinciding, and if some $k$ of them do coincide, then they merge into a single singular point with complete angle $2(k + 1)\pi$.)
+The genus $g$ of this surface obviously satisfies

-as we mentioned at the end of Section~\ref{sect:duality}.
-(The reader may wish to consult~\cite{Veech82} or~\cite{Viana06} for more extensive interpretation of these settings in terms of Riemann surfaces and holomorphic one forms.)
+as it was mentioned at the end of Sec.~\ref{sect:duality}.
+(A reader can find in~\cite{Veech82} or~\cite{Viana06} more detailed explanation of properties of such surfaces in terms of Riemann manifolds and holomorphic 1-forms.)